kof/animation-frame/readme.md

 ### Activate the shim `AnimationFrame.shim(options)`

 It will replace native implementation if it does exist but still will use it if possible.
-So you can use `window.requestAnimationframe` and `window.cancelAnimationFrame` after this  safely.
+So you can use `window.requestAnimationFrame` and `window.cancelAnimationFrame` after this  safely.
 Optionally you can pass the frame rate.

     AnimationFrame.shim(options);